Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

 Moreover, in Fig.~\ref{Fig4}(a) of the $3s$ $(4s)$ state, the dominant component is $i=0$ $(1)$ when $B=8$ T, and will shift to $i=1$ $(2)$ when the magnetic field increases to $B=15$ T. Similar dominant component shift can also be found in other exciton states.
-In Fig.~\ref{Fig4}(b) of the $4p$ state, the dominant component is $i=0$ when $B=5$ T, and will shift to $i=1$ when $B=10$ T; in Fig.~\ref{Fig2}(c) for the $4d$ state, the dominant component is $i=0$ when $B=25$ T, and will shift to $i=1$ when $B=35$ T. These results indicate that with increasing $B$, the dominant component shift may occur in the exciton states.
+In Fig.~\ref{Fig4}(b) of the $4p$ state, the dominant component is $i=0$ when $B=5$ T, and will shift to $i=1$ when $B=10$ T; in Fig.~\ref{Fig4}(c) for the $4d$ state, the dominant component is $i=0$ when $B=25$ T, and will shift to $i=1$ when $B=35$ T. These results indicate that with increasing $B$, the dominant component shift is ubiquitous in the exciton states.

-To further explore the physics underlying the exciton state composition, we take the $s$ states as an example and investigate how their dominant electron-hole pair component $\{n_e=n_h=i\}$ will be affected by the magnetic field $B$ and Coulomb interactions.
+To further explore the physics underlying the exciton state composition, we take the $s$ states as an example and investigate how their dominant electron-hole pair components $\{n_e=n_h=i\}$ are affected by the magnetic field and Coulomb interactions.
 Here, we use the relative dielectric constant $\epsilon_v$ to control the interaction strength~\cite{I.Kylanpaa}.
 Experimentally, the dielectric environment can be effectively modulated by encapsulating the 2D flakes with different materials~\cite{A.V.Stier2016a}.
 In the parametric space $(B,\epsilon_v)$, we calculate the phase diagram of the dominant electron-hole pair.
 The results of the $2s$, $3s$ and $4s$ states are displayed in Figs.~\ref{Fig5}(a)-\ref{Fig5}(c), respectively.
+Note that $\epsilon_v$ begins from its lower limit $\epsilon_v=1$, which corresponds to the vacuum case.
 In the $ns$ state, as the dominant component can shift from the lowest pair of $i=0$ up to the highest pair of $i=n-1$, the total $n$ different dominant components are included in each phase diagram.
 More observations are given as follows.

-(i) When $\epsilon_v=0$, the interaction strength reaches its maximum.
-For the field range $B\sim(0, 65\text{ T})$, in Fig.~\ref{Fig5}(a) of the $2s$ state, the dominant component remains as $i=0$.
-By comparison, in Fig.~\ref{Fig5}(b) of the $3s$ state and Fig.~\ref{Fig5}(c) of the $4s$ state, the dominant component will both shift from $i=0$ to $i=1$ when $B$ crosses a critical field.

-(ii) With increasing $\epsilon_v$, the interaction strength decreases.
-The magnetic field can drive the dominant component to shift from $i=0$ to $i=n-1$ successively, in which the critical fields separating the different components gradually decrease.
-Note that the two asterisks marked in each figure correspond to the two sets of parameters $(B,\epsilon_v)$ chosen in Fig.~\ref{Fig4}(a), from which the dominant component shift in the $3s$ and $4s$ states can be understood.